 Most of QA knows about the Ishikawa’s Seven Basic Tools of quality.
 These tools are basically used to analyze the reports and finding the root cause of the issues in the system.
-These seven tools are different ways to analyse the system.
+These seven tools are different ways to analyze the system.

 Ishikawa’s Seven Basic Tools of quality